chaos-mesh/website/versioned_docs/version-2.3.0/define-scheduling-rules.md

     duration: '12s'
 ```

-Save this YAML file as `schedule-networkchaos.yaml`, and then run `kubectl apple-f ./schedule-networkchaos.yaml`.
+Save this YAML file as `schedule-networkchaos.yaml`, and then run `kubectl apply -f ./schedule-networkchaos.yaml`.

 Based on this configuration, Chaos Mesh will create the following `NetworkChaos` object in the fifth minute of each hour (such as 0:05, 1:05...):